MartinReinhard10/In-Situ_Soil_Optode_Supplementary_Material/README.md

-This repository is to function as supplementary material for the paper "A Novel and Low-cost Concept for In-Situ Applications of Planar Optodes in Soils".
+This repository is to function as supplementary material for the paper "A novel, standalone and low-cost system for in-situ chemical imaging with planar optodes in soils": https://doi.org/10.1016/j.snb.2024.136894

 Please find 3D files for printing structural components, wiring diagram and information on electronic + additional components required.